Stevo-G-Swag/acudwa/README.md

 ### f.
 Access the Application
 - Open a web browser and navigate to the server's IP address or domain name on port 8080.

+### g.
+Install x11vnc Package
+- To install the `x11vnc` package using an alternative method, follow these steps:
+  1. Download the `x11vnc` tarball from a trusted source.
+  2. Extract the tarball to a desired location on your server.
+  3. Add the extracted `x11vnc` binary to your system's PATH or use the full path to the binary when starting the VNC server.
+  4. Update any scripts or configurations to use the alternative installation path for `x11vnc`.

 This comprehensive specification provides a solid foundation for building the Anthropic Computer Use Demo Web Application.
 The modular architecture and extensive documentation ensure scalability and maintainability while meeting security and performance requirements.